wp-plugins/agp-font-awesome-collection/readme.txt

 18. Menus with Font Awesome Icons

 == Changelog ==

+= 2.4.1 =
+* Added: Now You can change the color of the icons, text and background on mouse hover with help of the additional parameters of visual constructor
+* Minor changes of default elements styling

 = 2.4.0 =
 * Added: Now You can use the Font Awesome Icons in the WordPress menu